toninodigiacomo/OpenWRT/README.md

 ```
 vi /etc/config/network
 ```
-- Press insert to enter then new value.
+- Press insert to enter a new value.
 - Press Esc to stop editing.
 - Press ```:wq!```to save the modifications.